GISSAL/ads-b/README.md

 ## Toolbox Purpose

-This repository documents and points users to a downloadable ArcGIS Pro project file containing a custom ArcGIS Pro toolbox with multiple Python-based geoprocessing tools.
+This repository documents and points users to a downloadable ArcGIS Pro project package containing a custom ArcGIS Pro toolbox with multiple Python-based geoprocessing script tools.
 The parent Python script serving as the basis of each geoprocessing tool may also be accessed.
-These tools can be used to process raw ADS-B data files recorded on site by data loggers, compute required flight-related attributes to support analyses, and create aircraft waypoint and flightline feature classes.
-Additional tools help automate merging daily waypoint and flightline files, facilitate screening of flights meeting certain criteria that may be omitted from further analysis, and generate summary statistics and analytical outputs for use in overflight reports.
+These tools can be used to process raw ADS-B data files recorded on site by data loggers, create aircraft waypoint and flightline feature classes, and compute required flight-related attributes to support a variety of analyses.
+Additional tools help automate merging daily waypoint and flightline files, facilitate screening of flights meeting certain criteria that may be omitted from further analysis, and generate summary statistics and analytical outputs for use in aircraft overflight reporting.

 ## Access the Current ArcGIS Pro Project File from the K-State GIS Portal
 [https://arcg.is/1vLjHu](https://arcg.is/1vLjHu)

 ## Get Started with the Toolbox

-Each geoprocessing tool in the ADS-B Overflight Analysis Toolbox is described below and includes a tool summary, list of parameters,  associated ArcGIS license and extension requirements needed for successful tool operation, and a description section containing details about the processing completed.
+Each geoprocessing tool in the ADS-B Overflight Analysis Toolbox is described below and includes a tool summary, dependencies, list of parameters, associated ArcGIS license and extension requirements needed for successful tool operation, and a description section containing details about the processing steps completed.

-Before starting, be sure to have an ArcGIS Pro project file created with the additional features:
+Before starting, be sure to have an ArcGIS Pro project file created with these additional features:

-* Add a folder connection to the system folder containing raw ADS-B data files in TSV format (e.g., InputData).
+* Add a folder connection to a system folder containing raw ADS-B data files in TSV format (e.g., InputData).
-* Create and add a folder connection to another system folder that will store CSV outputs from Tool #1 (e.g., OutputData).
+* Create and add a folder connection to another system folder that will store the CSV outputs from Tool #1 (e.g., OutputData).
-* Add a file or enterprise geodatabase to your project containing, at minimum, study area specific files for the unit boundary and digital elevation model that records elevation in units of meters.
+* Add a file or enterprise geodatabase to your project containing, at minimum, study area specific files for the management unit boundary and digital elevation model that records elevation in units of meters.
 * Add a file or enterprise geodatabase to your project that contains, at minimum, two tables imported from the FAA Releasable Database.
 The required tables are MASTER and ACFTREF.
 A compressed file containing text-based attribute tables valid for a calendar year can be downloaded from https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download/.
-* Finally, download the ADS-B Overflight Analysis Toolbox and add it to your ArcGIS Pro project.
+* Finally, download the ADS-B Overflight Analysis Toolbox from this site and add it to your ArcGIS Pro project.
+The tools in the toolbox contain embedded versions of the scripts that are also hosted in this repository.

 Tools in the ADS-B Overflight Analysis Toolbox provide several checks that remove records from further analysis.
-Users may need to modify these procedures to suit their particular needs.
+Users may need to modify these procedures to better suit particular needs.
 Filtering operations are outlined in the Description section for each tool.
 Those indicated by **bold** text are operations that are hard-coded into the script and cannot be changed within the script tool dialog window.

 ### Tool #1 - Process Raw ADS-B Data Files